llvm/circt/README.md

-# "CIRT" / Circuit IR and Tools
+# "CIRCT" / Circuit IR Compilers and Tools

 This is an experimental repository, applying the MLIR/LLVM approach to building modular tools for Verilog, focusing on FIRRTL.

-"CIRT" stands for "Circuit IR and Tools" or perhaps "CIRCuiT + IntermediateRepresenTation + Toolbox" (hat tip to Aliaksei Chapyzhenka).
+"CIRCT" stands for "Circuit IR Compilers and Tools" or perhaps "CIRCuiT + IntermediateRepresenTation + Toolbox" (hat tip to Aliaksei Chapyzhenka).
 The T can be further expanded as Tool, Translator, Team, Tech, Target, Tree, Type, ...
 This name can still be changed if a better one is suggested.  :-)